Do you manage Facebook groups for your clients? If so, consider using Agorapulse to post to Facebook groups and save

-When you choose this option, select a number of days between posts and how many times in total to post.
+When you choose this option, select the number of days between posts and how many times in total to post.

 Alternatively, you might have a date-based reminder that needs to go up more than once.
 If your meetings are always on the second Tuesday of the month, this is a fast way to schedule a reminder to go out every month and schedule out for a few months at a time.

 Still not sure if scheduling is best for you?
 Trying to better understand queues?
 Learn more about the differences between queue vs. schedule here.

 If you manage a Facebook group for a client or co-lead one with a partner, you know how easy it is to cross wires and post at roughly the same time.